Black feminism: Civil rights movement

 The unofficial symbol of Black feminism in the late 60s, a combination of the raised fist of Black Power, and the astrological symbol for Venus, denoted an intersection of ideals of Black Power and militant feminism.
 Some ideals were shared, such as a "critique on racial capitalism, starting with slavery".
 Despite this, Black feminism had reasons to become independent of Black nationalism, according to some critics, because it had achieved only a niche within the generally sexist and masculinist structure of Black nationalism.

 Second-wave feminism

 The second-wave feminist movement emerged in the 1960s, led by Betty Friedan.
 Some Black women felt alienated by the main planks of the mainstream branches of the second-wave feminist movement, which largely advocated for women's rights to work outside the home and the expansion of reproductive rights.
 For example, earning the power to work outside the home was not seen as an accomplishment by Black women since many Black women had to work both inside and outside the home for generations due to poverty.

+The second-wave feminist movement emerged in the 1960s, led by Betty Friedan, whose work The Feminine Mystique centered on “the problem that had no name”—referring to housewives with no right to work.
+Black women felt alienated by the main planks of the mainstream branches of second-wave feminism, since gaining the right to work outside the home was not viewed as an accomplishment for them; being a housewife was a middle-class problem, and women of color had been working both inside and outside the home for generations due to poverty.
+Frances Beale wrote, “Another major differentiation is that the white women’s liberation movement is basically middle class.
+Very few of these women suffer the extreme economic exploitation that most Black women are subject to day by day.
+If they find housework degrading and dehumanizing, they are financially able to buy their freedom—usually by hiring a black maid.”

 Additionally, as Angela Davis later wrote, while Afro-American women and White women were subjected to multiple unwilled pregnancies and had to clandestinely abort, Afro-American women were also suffering from compulsory sterilization programs that were not widely included in dialogue about reproductive justice.